 Hybrid cars are more efficient than traditional gas-powered vehicles, especially in city driving.
 The more you drive in the city or in high-traffic conditions, the more you can expect to save on high gas prices over time with your hybrid.

 However, hybrid cars tend to cost more money than their gas-powered counterparts, so it may take a while to recoup your investment.

 Contributor Timothy Moore is a writer and editor in Cincinnati.
 He focuses on banks, loans and insurance plus automotive stories for The Penny Hoarder.
-His work has been featured on Debt.com, The Ladders, Glassdoor, WDW Magazine, Angi and The News Wheel.
+His work has been featured on USA Today, Forbes, INSIDER, LendEDU, Chime, SoFi and Retirement Living..